microsoft/playwright/docs/src/intro-java.md

 ```

 By default browsers launched with Playwright run headless, meaning no browser UI will open up when running the script.
 To change that you can pass `new BrowserType.LaunchOptions().setHeadless(false)` when launching the browser.

+## System requirements

+- Java 8 or higher.
+- Windows 10+, Windows Server 2016+ or Windows Subsystem for Linux (WSL).
+- MacOS 12 Monterey or MacOS 13 Ventura.
+- Debian 11, Ubuntu 20.04 or Ubuntu 22.04.

 ## What's next